Some States Are Fighting Back Against New Tax Reform Law

 It’s no secret that not everyone is happy with the nation’s new tax reform bill that was signed into law last December.
 Among those least pleased with the bill are taxpayers that live in high-tax states.
 In fact, several of these states are doing everything in their power to fight back.

-One of the biggest controversies in the new bill is the reduction of the state and local tax deduction.
+One of the biggest controversies in the new tax reform bill is the reduction of the state and local tax deduction.
 Originally, it was going to be completely eliminated, so the news could have been worse.
 The new law does still allow a deduction of up to $10,000 combined for property taxes, and either income tax or sales tax.

 But that is little consolation to many taxpayers living in states like New York, New Jersey, California, and Connecticut where $10,000 won’t go very far.
 Losing the state and local tax deduction is a big hit for people who already pay much higher taxes.
 So what are these states doing about it?